niiknow/gtin-cloud/README.md

 3. *nostore* - default is 0; set to 1 to not cache the research result
 4. *q* - the gtin
 5. *url* - optional: if you have the image URL already, pass it in to use instead of trying to perform additional research/API calls.
 Sometime, Vendor API requires multiple call to get both image and gtin.
 This help reduce the research API calls; so to not exceed Vendor's API rate limit.

-# TODO
-- [ ] More research API integration coming soon...
-- [ ] Find even more API.
-Please open an issue and make some suggestion if you know any?

 # Dicussion/Analysis
 > What we found during our API Integration with reguards to how other are storing their GTIN data